Pandaqi/Pandaqi-Studio/pandaqi-studio/content/unstable-universe/_index.md

 **Tip for Teaching?** Explain the first page, immediately start playing!
 Simply place the node list on the table, so players can look up what something does whilst playing.

-{{% boardgame-settings-container type="material" remarks="**Tip for Cleanup?** When done, you should have a bunch of puzzle pieces ( = all pieces of paper you cut off).
+**Tip for Cleanup?** When done, you should have a bunch of puzzle pieces ( = all pieces of paper you cut off).
 Here's the challenge: try to fit them back together to recreate the original paper!
-Sounds easier than it is :)" %}}
+Sounds easier than it is :)

+{{% boardgame-settings-container type="material" %}}

 {{< boardgame-settings type="board" game_title="Unstable Universe" local_storage="unstableUniverseConfig" defaults="true" >}}
   {{< setting-seed >}}